k2-fsa/libriheavy/README.md

 ## Statistics

 You can find the detail description of the corpus in [Librilight paper](https://arxiv.org/pdf/1912.07875.pdf), here are some statistics of Libriheavy.
-The last 7 columns is the distribution of duration (in seconds).
+The last 7 columns are the distribution of durations (in seconds).

 | subset          |  #hours |  #books  | per-spk hrs | total spks | mean | std | min | 25%  | 50%  | 75%  | 99%  |
 |-----------------|---------|----------|-------------|------------|------|-----|-----|------|------|------|------|